SolidLabResearch/user-managed-access/docs/policy-management.md

 ### Reading policies
 To read policies, two endpoints are implemented:
 - GET `/uma/policies`: get policy information that you are authorized to see, for every policy
-- GET `/uma/policies/<id>`: get policy information that you are authorized to see, for the policy with the requested ID
+- GET `/uma/policies/<id>`: get policy information that you are authorized to see, for the policy with the requested [URL encoded](#uri-encodig-decision) ID.

 The current algorithm will retrieve the IDs of the policies and its rules that you are authorized to see.
 It will seek information about those properties with **depth 1**.
 This is not representative for a lot of policies, hence a recursive algorithm will be implemented in the future.